 The Ninebot Max will be perfect for the first type, as it has a crazy long range.
 The second type of commuters may not exactly love it because of its larger weight.
 The third type, I believe, will still love it, as long range is more important than portability when you need them both.

-In summary, the Ninebot Max is a good choice for commuters, although probably not ideal for commuters that have a heavy last-mile scenario as part of their commute.
+In summary, the Ninebot Max is a great choice for commuters, although probably not ideal for commuters that have a heavy last-mile scenario as part of their commute, where they need to carry their scooter often as part of their commute.

-It is not uncommon for the Ninebot Max to go months, and often even years, without a single major defect.
+It is not uncommon for the Ninebot Max to go many months without a single major defect.
 Some users online report not paying any attention to it, and the scooter continues to run smoothly.

-As we mentioned before, the Ninebot Max has iterated a lot upon the mistakes of its predecessors, and is the final revolution up to this point in the affordable scooter category.
-It makes sense that it will last for a long time, and from what owners say about it, it seems like it does.
+As we mentioned before, the Ninebot Max has iterated a lot upon the mistakes of its predecessors, and is the final iteration up to this point in the affordable scooter category.
+It makes sense that it will last for a long time, and from what owners say about it, it certainly does.